-Disinfectant Date Highest RAA Unit Range MRDL MRDLG Chloramine 2022 1.7 ppm 0.71-2.13 4 4
+Disinfectant Date Highest RAA Unit Range MRDL MRDLG Chloramine 2023 1.7 ppm 0.71-2.2 4 4 Typical Source: Water additive used to control microhes

 Typical Source: Water additive used to control microbes.

 The tables below show the regulated contaminants that were detected.
 These samples, except for lead and copper results, were collected at raw water sources and represent water before any treatment, blending or distribution.
 As such, the consumer tap levels could be less.
 Chemical sampling of our drinking water may not be required on an annual basis; therefore, information provided in this table refers to the latest year of chemical sampling results.
 To determine compliance with the primary drinking water standards, the treated water is monitored when a contaminant is elevated in the source water.